Dear Neighbor, I am honored to serve House District 23, which includes parts of Miami, Cass and Fulton counties.

 He also holds two professional licenses as a real estate broker and auctioneer.

 Manning enjoys volunteer auctioneering for charitable causes and clubs including the Miami County 4-H Fair Livestock Auction, All Saints Catholic Parish Missions Fundraiser in Logansport, North Miami FFA Labor Auction, Country Friends Extension Homemakers Club, Miami County Ham Radio Club, the Fair Haven Foundation and more.
-He is also set to marry his fiancé, Bridget, in the summer of 2020.
+He recently married his wife, Bridget, in the summer of 2020 and the two moved to Logansport a few months later.

 House District 23 is comprised of the majority of Miami County and portions of Fulton and Cass counties in central Indiana.
 To find your House District, click here.